berlinrs/berline.rs/_posts/2020-03-31-rust-and-tell.md

 - title: TBD
   speaker:
     name: TBD
 ---

+**ATTENTION**:

+The Rust and Tell on the 31st of March will not be happening in-person.
+The event will happen in an online venue.
+We are still working on the technical details of this which we will let you know in a later update.

+If you have any questions, please let us know!

+---

 "Rust and Tell“ is a monthly event to share ideas, and learn about new things in and about Rust.
 Meet fellow Rustaceans, share your learnings, get motivated and inspired.